coderefinery/manuals/lesson-design.md

 A manual is reference, a tutorial builds a cognitive model.
 If you can build the cognitive model and tell them the "why", students may be able to refer to the manuals themselves and become self-sufficient.
-Thus, teaching should be more of a tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).
+Thus, our teaching is usually more of a tutorial, with good links to manuals (it can also explicitly teach how to use the manuals).